espruino/BangleApps/apps/calendar/README.md

 ## Settings

-- Starts on Sunday: whether the calendar should start on Sunday (default is Monday).
+- Starts Sunday: whether the calendar should start on Sunday (default is Monday).
-- Non-dithering Colors: use non-dithering colors (default, recommended for Bangle 2) or the original color scheme.
+- B2 Colors: use non-dithering colors (default, recommended for Bangle 2) or the original color scheme.